freesoftwarefactory/parse-multipart/README.md

 I'm an Amazon AWS developper focused in Serverless software development, i call it: the new age of software development.

+# im open to remote job

+please visit my profile on: [www.linkedin.com/in/cristian-salazar-h](www.linkedin.com/in/cristian-salazar-h)

 # Video/Tutorial

 You can Watch my video on which i expose the necesary steps to [implement a Multiform/form-data parser inside a Amazon Aws ApiGateway](https://www.youtube.com/watch?v=BrYJlR0yRnw).